puiterwijk/flask-oidc/docs/index.rst

 which case it can later be registered for an application with the :meth:`~OpenIDConnect.init_app` method.

+Note that you should probably provide the library with a place to store the credentials it has retrieved for the user.
+These need to be stored in a place where the user themselves or an attacker can not get to them.
+To provide this, give an object that has ``__setitem__`` and ``__getitem__`` dict APIs implemented as second argument to the :meth:`~OpenIDConnect.__init__` call.
+Without this, the library will only work on a single thread, and only retain sessions until the server is restarted.

 Using this library is very simple: you can use :data:`~OpenIDConnect.user_loggedin` to determine whether a user is currently logged in using OpenID Connect.